Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 current_detect_key_font_size: font size of current key

 current_detect_key_label_width: max width of current key

+current_detect_key_algorithm: the key analysis algorithm to use, currently there are 2 algorithms to choose, corresponding to 0 and 1

 major_minor_preference: config parameter of current key analysis function, whether to put major and minor as the most possible result